World Chefs: Spain's Arzak has no plans to leave the cutting edge

 He has also branched out by designing menus for restaurants such as Sando in Madrid, which now carries the tag "with Arzak Instructions".

-Located in the capital's edgy Santo Domingo district, from which it draws its name, Sando offers a tasting menu for 49 euros, which compares with around 200 for a full meal at Arzak itself.
+Located in the capital's edgy Santo Domingo district, from which it draws its name, Sando offers a tasting menu for 49 euros ($64.72), which compares with around 200 for a full meal at Arzak itself.

 "We've just started, it's early days yet.
 What we're going to do is take a look at the cooking, traditional dishes or whatever they have, see if they can be improved or leave them be, and then add some new dishes and think it through," Arzak said.